From left to right:

 Rosalva Romero is the housing coordinator for the Earlham College Border Studies Program .
 Originally from Hermosillo, Sonora, Rosalva has lived in Tucson for twelve years and since her arrival has been very involved in working with various community groups.
 She was an active organizer against the anti-immigrant Proposition 200 in Arizona, was involved in the “Mi Familia Vota” movement to activate Latino voters in Arizona, and also organized a women’s program through the Tucson Community Food Bank.
 After organizing health care workers for SEIU, Rosalva most recently worked with American Friends Service Committee and the Southwest Institute for Research on Women to promote labor rights among the immigrant community and especially of the rights of Women workers.
 She currently works for the Community Food Bank and is a personal docent to local schools, teaching them about sustainability, healthy eating and gardening.
 She also co-coordinates the women's empowerment group, Comité Fortín de las Flores.
 Rosalva has three wonderful children, and looks forward to continuing to work with Border Studies students.

-Cristen Vernon, Spanish Curriculum Coordinator and BSP Instructor
+Cristen Poynter, Director of the Spanish Language Curriculum and BSP Instructor

-Cristen Vernon is beginning her third year as Spanish instructor at the Border Studies Program.
-She is excited to make Spanish a more integral part of the BSP curriculum and to co-teach alongside Tucson community members.
-Cristen was born in the greater Phoenix are, moved to rural Michigan at ten years old, and then made her way back to the desert in Tucson, which she now calls home.
-Learning Spanish became her tool for politicization in a small Midwestern town and gave her the privilege to earn a living teaching after she graduated with her masters in Applied Spanish Linguistics at Michigan State University in 2008.
+Cristen Poynter is finishing up her fifth year as Spanish instructor at the Border Studies Program and is excited to continue to co-teach alongside Tucson community members.
+Cristen was born in the greater Phoenix area, moved to rural Michigan at ten years old, and then made her way back to the desert in 2013.
+Learning Spanish became her path to politicization in a small Midwestern town and gave her the privilege to earn a living teaching after she graduated with her masters in Applied Spanish Linguistics at Michigan State University in 2008.
 She has been teaching Spanish in a variety of contexts since 2005 including at Midwestern universities and to folks doing solidarity work here in the borderlands.
 Cristen owes much of her current political education to the grassroots organization La Coalición de Derechos Humanos where she began volunteering in the summer of 2012.
-She is currently interested in exploring ways to bring a more language-justice focus to the program.
+She is currently interested in exploring ways to bring a language-justice focus to the program.

 Melissa Cox, Administrative Assistant